 Gaining muscle takes several weeks (often longer) and this will help your metabolism settle and allow you to maintain as much of your muscle growth as possible.

 Dieting results in a temporary metabolic adaptation where your metabolism and rate of fat oxidation slows - meaning you are prone to store more fat when calories are increased again (12,13).
 So if you have recently gone through a cut to have a lower starting body fat, you might want to consider maintaining your lower weight for a few weeks first to allow your metabolism to stabilize before trying to bulk.

 And vice versa.
 Jumping into a cut too soon after a bulk could result in some unintentional loss of gains.

-How to tell if you’re gaining muscle
+How to tell if you’re building muscle

 The worst part about transforming your body is not seeing immediate progress or not knowing if your hard work is even paying off.
 Before you start to panic that you are gaining too much fat or not seeing gains at all, here are five ways to check in with your progress and help you stay on top of your goals.